workfloworchestrator/orchestrator-core/docs/workshops/beginner/overview.md

 and wants to learn how to install and run the applications, and create a first working set of products and associated workflows.

+Knowledge of the Python programming language and the Unix command line interface are prerequisites to do this workshop.

 ## Topics

 * **Installation**